Inference From Visible Information And Background Knowledge: Extensions and special cases

 Conversely, consider a visible instance $\visinst$ that represents a correct encoding of the infinite grid and where the visible relation $\herrorsucc$ is empty.
 In any full instance that agrees with $\visinst$ on the visible part, $\herrorsucc$ must be the same as $\exists~x~y~z~ E_H(x,y) ~\et~ \herrorhiddensucc(y) ~\et~ E_V(y,z)$.
 In particular, because every node has both a successor in $E_H$ and a successor in $E_V$, this implies that the hidden relation $\herrorhiddensucc$ cannot contain the node $y$, for any pair $(x,y)\in E_H$.
 Hence the query $Q_\herrorsucc$ is necessarily violated, and this proves that $\NSB(Q_\herrorsucc,\calC,\bfS,\visinst)=\true$.

-Now that enforced a grid-like structure on the relations $E_H$ and $E_V$, we consider the relations $U_t$ that encode a candidate tiling function.
+Now that we have enforced a grid-like structure on the relations $E_H$ and $E_V$, we consider the relations $U_t$ that encode a candidate tiling function.
 Using similar techniques, we can ensure that every node of the grid has an associated tile.
-More precisely, we enforce that, for every pair $(x,y)\in E_H$, the element $x$ must appear in also appears in $U_t$, for some tile $t\in T$ We add a visible relation $\hlabelerror_t$ of arity $0$ for each tile $t\in T$ and a hidden relation $\hlabelhiddenerror$ of arity $1$.
+More precisely, we enforce that, for every pair $(x,y)\in E_H$, the element $x$ must also appear in $U_t$, for some tile $t\in T$ We add a visible relation $\hlabelerror_t$ of arity $0$ for each tile $t\in T$ and a hidden relation $\hlabelhiddenerror$ of arity $1$.
 The associated CQ-view definitions are of the form

 We add as conjunct of our query the following UCQ: